Batman: The Long Halloween: Influence

 The influence of The Long Halloween storyline can be seen in television adaptations of Batman.
 In the fourth season of Gotham, several elements from the storyline were adapted, contributing to the show's narrative arc.
 The Long Halloween significantly influenced Christopher Nolan's Batman trilogy, especially The Dark Knight (2008).
 The Long Halloween heavily influenced The Batman (2022), shaping its portrayal of a year-two Batman and the evolution of key characters like Selina Kyle and Oswald Cobblepot.
 In the 2011 video game Batman: Arkham City, players can unlock a Catwoman skin based on her appearance in The Long Halloween.
 Similarly, the 2013 game Batman: Arkham Origins offered a pre-order bonus pack that included an optional suit for Batman inspired by his look in The Long Halloween.

 Animated films

-A two-part animated direct-to-video film adaptation of the limited series was a released as part of the Tomorrowverse film arc.
+A two-part animated direct-to-video film adaptation of the limited series was released as part of the Tomorrowverse film arc.
 Part One was released on June 27, 2021, and Part Two was released on July 27 the same year.
 A deluxe edition combining both films was released on September 20, 2022.

-The films star the voice talents of Jensen Ackles as Batman/Bruce Wayne, Josh Duhamel as Harvey Dent, Billy Burke as James Gordon, Titus Welliver as Carmine Falcone, David Dastmalchian as Calendar Man, Troy Baker as Joker, Amy Landecker as Barbara Gordon, Julie Nathanson as Gilda Dent, Jack Quaid as Alberto, Fred Tatasciore as Solomon Grundy, Jim Pirri as Sal Maroni, Alastair Duncan as Alfred, and Naya Rivera as Catwoman in her final film role.
+The films feature the voice talents of Jensen Ackles as Batman/Bruce Wayne, Josh Duhamel as Harvey Dent, Billy Burke as James Gordon, Titus Welliver as Carmine Falcone, David Dastmalchian as Calendar Man, Troy Baker as Joker, Amy Landecker as Barbara Gordon, Julie Nathanson as Gilda Dent, Jack Quaid as Alberto, Fred Tatasciore as Solomon Grundy, Jim Pirri as Sal Maroni, Alastair Duncan as Alfred, and Naya Rivera as Catwoman in her final film role.

+Other media

+The Long Halloween was adapted as an audio drama in 2025 as part of the DC High Volume podcast.
+The cast included Jason Spisak as Batman/Bruce Wayne, Jay Paulson as Lt.
+James Gordon, Reba Buhr as Catwoman/Seline Kyle, Adam O’Byrne as Harvey Dent/Two-Face, Mike Starr as Carmine Falcone, Simon Vance as Alfred Pennyworth, Dan Gill as The Joker, Jesse Burch as The Riddler, Michelle Lukes as Poison Ivy, and Kevin Smith as The Penguin.